top of page

 Our First Impressions of Ubud in Bali

-We arrived in Ubud fairly late, having left Bangkok in Thailand in the afternoon for the four hour flight to Bali.
+We arrived in Ubud fairly late, having left Bangkok in Thailand in the afternoon for the four-hour flight to Bali.

 The journey from Denpasar International Airport (the only airport in Bali) to the Airbnb was long and arduous, taking over an hour, showing us the crazy traffic that is synonymous with Bali's roads.

-Nonetheless we made it, slightly weary and blurry eyed, by around 9pm.
+Nonetheless, we made it, slightly weary and blurry-eyed, by around 9 pm.

 It was dark, we were hungry, tired, but super happy to be in what has been our dream destination ever since we first thought about traveling over 2 years ago.

-So here we were, excited to check out our new digs (more on that later), and our jungle surroundings.
+So here we were, excited to check out our new digs (more on that later) and our jungle surroundings.

 Two wooden gazebos with tiled roofs in a lush, tropical garden.
 Green foliage and large leaves dominate the background under a clear sky.

 Ubud is absolutely beautiful.
-Like really really beautiful!
+Like really beautiful!
 It is lush and green, local and natural, and everything in between.

-Bali is majority Hindu, and there are temples and statues of worship literally everywhere.
+Bali is majority Hindu, and there are temples and statues of worship everywhere.
 Pretty much every other building!

 One of the first things we noticed, on a road just a few minutes from our Airbnb, was this temple above, sporting a swastika.

-Of course it was kind of shocking to see that at first, but a quick bit of research later helped us to understand why.
+Of course, it was kind of shocking to see that at first, but a quick bit of research later helped us to understand why.

 Ornate stone gate with intricate carvings under blue sky, leading to a courtyard with statue and brick wall.
 Tropical plants surround.